open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The Propagators API is expected to be leveraged by users writing instrumentation libraries.

+## Formats

+A `Format` defines the restrictions imposed by a specific transport in order to propagate in-band context data across process boundaries.

 The Propagators API currently consists of one `Format`:

-- `HTTPTextFormat` is used to inject values into and extract values from carriers as text that travel in-band across process boundaries.
+- `HTTPTextFormat` is a format that injects values into and extracts values from carriers as text.

 A binary `Format` will be added in the future.

+### Carrier

+A carrier is defined as a medium that `Format`s use to read values from and write values to.
+Carriers used at[inject](#inject) are expected to be mutable.

+Each specific `Format` will define the exact semantics of their related carriers.
+Examples of possible carriers are byte buffers or map-alike objects using string values.

 ## HTTP Text Format

-`HTTPTextFormat` is a formatter that injects and extracts a cross-cutting concern value as text into carriers that travel in-band across process boundaries.
+`HTTPTextFormat` is a format that injects and extracts a cross-cutting concern value as text into carriers that travel in-band across process boundaries.

 Encoding is expected to conform to the HTTP Header Field semantics.
 Values are often encoded as